gytwo/zen_ui_mod.koplugin/README.md

 Please follow these guidelines:

 - **One feature per PR** - Keep pull requests focused on a single feature or fix
-- **Review AI-generated code** - If using AI tools, all code must be thoroughly reviewed and tested before submitting
+- **Review AI-generated code** - If using AI tools, all code must be thoroughly reviewed and tested before submitting (this should happen anyway but even moreso for AI generated code)
 - **Maintain consistency** - New code must align with the project's existing style, theme, and overall user experience

 ## Security